GetPoplog/Scheme/README.md

 ## Additional notes by Stephen Leach

-This is a version of Scheme for Poplog, originally developed by Robin Popplestone at the University of Massachusetts.
+This is a version of Scheme for Poplog, originally developed by Robin Popplestone at the University of Massachusetts to support a course on programming paradigms.
 It was archived by Aaron Sloman as part of his extensive archive hosted by the University of Birmingham.
-This has been copied to GitHub with Aaron's permission to be a long term home.
+This has been transferred to GitHub with Aaron's permission to be a long term home.

 Stephen Leach, 01 June 2024